-NIH leader will talk about ‘What IF We Could Control the Brain for Better Health?’
+NIH leader talked about ‘What IF We Could Control the Brain for Better Health?’

-The head of one of the institutes within the National Institutes of Health will share experiences and insights in an Oct.
+The head of one of the institutes within the National Institutes of Health shared experiences and insights in an Oct.
 2 presentation at Purdue University.

-Dr. Walter J. Koroshetz, the director of the National Institute of Neurological Disorders and Stroke(NINDS) and co-director of the NIH Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative will speak at 7 p.m. in Stewart Center’s Fowler Hall.
-“What IF We Could Control the Brain for Better Health?” is part of Purdue’s Ideas Festival, the centerpiece of the Giant Leaps Sesquicentennial Campaign, which is a series of events that connect world-renowned speakers and Purdue expertise in a conversation on the most critical problems facing the world.
+Dr. Walter J. Koroshetz, the director of the National Institute of Neurological Disorders and Stroke(NINDS) and co-director of the NIH Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative spoke in Stewart Center’s Fowler Hall.
+“What IF We Could Control the Brain for Better Health?” was part of Purdue’s Ideas Festival, the centerpiece of the Giant Leaps Sesquicentennial Campaign, which is a series of events that connect world-renowned speakers and Purdue expertise in a conversation on the most critical problems facing the world.
 One of the Ideas Festival’s themes is health, longevity and quality of life.
 This event is co-sponsored by the College of Pharmacy and the Purdue Institute for Integrative Neuroscience.

 Koroshetz joined NINDS in 2007 as deputy director and was named director in 2015.
 He oversees an annual budget of $2.27 billion and 1,141 scientists, physician-scientists and research administrators in Bethesda, Maryland.
 The institute is the leading funder of research to U.S. universities studying the brain and nervous system, ranging from the structure and function of single brain cells to the causes, prevention, diagnosis and treatment of neurological disorders.